Intro to Yoga for Mindful Eating Workshop

 Begin the process NOW of creating health in your body with whole, real, and seasonal foods.
 Eliminate foods that cause inflammation that slows you down and leads to weight gain and heart disease, high blood pressure, and diabetes, foods like caffeine, dairy, sugar, refined carbohydrates, alcohol, and processed, pre-packaged and pre-cooked foods.

 Clear your functional living and work spaces to provide a sanctity of wholesome eating.
 Learn what to do with feelings you’re left with when you don’t feed them to cover them up.
 Show up and start moving your body every day.

 Start with a 5-day accelerated nutrition rejuvenation that let’s you get the junk out then move toward whole foods for a lifetime of a healthy weight and wellness.

 Healthy Eating, Positively Healing

 (5-week holistic nutrition program)

-22 Mt.
-Auburn St. (Watertown Center for the Healing Arts), Watertown Square, Watertown MA (ample free parking)
+23 Main St. (Center for Integrative Healing), Watertown Square, Watertown MA (ample free parking)